-Buying an electric razor or shaver is a bit of a confusing proposition, with a whole wealth of different options out there.
+Buying an electric razor, shaver or trimmer is a bit of a confusing proposition, with a whole wealth of different options out there.

 Some are for close shaves, some for stylish stubble.
 Some trim beards, some trim head hair, some trim...other parts.
 There are rotary razors, foil shavers, and some oddities that aren't quite either.
 And let's not forget that some are marketed at men, some for women, and some (few) are pushed as unisex.
 What's a hairy person to do?